FrancesCoronel/personal-website-v3/_posts/2015-01-06-interview-devleague.md

 -   You fill out the virtual application for DevLeague [here](https://www.devleague.com/apply "Apply to DevLeague").
--   Like Fullstack, the application didn’t involve a lot of effort, just basic background info (employment, coding abilities, cohort choice) and two small essay questions.
+-   Like Fullstack, the application didn't involve a lot of effort, just basic background info (employment, coding abilities, cohort choice) and two small essay questions.
 The essay questions are right
     now: `Why would you like to attend DevLeague?` and `Tell us a little bit about yourself`.
--   Once you fill this out, they’ll send you an email shortly afterwards where you will schedule a virtual interview through Skype with one of the co-founders, [Jason](https://twitter.com/sewell_jason "Jason - Twitter").
+-   Once you fill this out, they'll send you an email shortly afterwards where you will schedule a virtual interview through Skype with one of the co-founders, [Jason](https://twitter.com/sewell_jason "Jason - Twitter").